 Pascal Bergeron feels the need to translate the technical jargon used by Votorantim Cimentos.
 PM 10 is particulate matter of 10 microns or less, while SO2 is transformed into H2SO4, or sulfuric acid.
 NOx are nitrogen oxides responsible for respiratory diseases.
-The cement plant has exceeded its emission standards a few times in the Port-Daniel-Gascons area, he says, adding that he is not familiar with the concept of vibrations/suppressions.
+The cement plant has exceeded its emission standards a few times in the Port-Daniel-Gascons area, he says, adding that he is not familiar with the concept of in Port-Daniel-Gascons.
+He has been asking for this data since 2018.